guru3/quant/trading_engine/README.md

 ### Trading Engine

+***What is the aim behind this trading engine ?***<br>
+For a given list of stocks we are interested in, we try to figure out profitable strategies.
+We also add an option to backtest our strategies on past history data.
+Idea will be figure out strategies on all past data ( till 2018 end ) and calculate the pnl on data since then.

-Following are the components of the trading engine :
+***Following are the components of the trading engine :***

 - [ ] stock_sym.te ( list of preferred stock symbols )
 - [ ] trading_engine.py ( initializes the trading engine )